gocaveman/tmeta/README.md

 ## TODO

-- Complete README
-- See if tmeta itself needs any more tests, or just cleanup

-- Test auto increment
+- Write tests for auto increment
-- Test optimistic locking (versions)
+- Write tests for optimistic locking (versions)
-- Test MySQL-specifc stuff
+- Write tests for MySQL-specifc stuff
-- Test Postgres-specifc stuff
+- Write tests for Postgres-specifc stuff
 - Tag it v0.1.0